What are you looking for?

 What happens after the insurer is notified of the loss?

-In the first instance a loss adjuster will ask lots of questions.
+In the first instance, a loss adjuster will ask lots of questions.
 This enables them to get a good understanding of your circumstances and the claim you wish to make.
-If your claim involves the need for emergency action, for example alternative accommodation, the loss adjuster will provide advice on this.
+If your claim involves the need for emergency action, such as arranging alternative accommodation, the loss adjuster will provide advice on this.
 You can appoint your own adjuster at any time, but it is better to have a representative as soon as possible to support you during the initial stages of the claim.

 A loss adjuster will typically arrange to meet with you and your representative in person and, if your claim involves damage to property, this meeting may include an inspection of your property.
 In advance of their visit, the loss adjuster will typically ask you to have ready any information or documentation that supports your claim.